Late-season fun in the snow

 At-home ideas

-Late winter and early spring are great times to get outdoors with the kids.
+Winter and early spring are great times to get outdoors with the kids.
 Snow reveals animal tracks, hidey-holes, and other wildlife findings that might not be seen on bare ground.
 Additionally, seasonal changes in foliage can help kids hone observation skills.
 Observation and sensory activities help children make sense of how the world works and encourage critical thinking skills.
 For ideas, check out our Nature-based mindfulness activities as well as our Habitat at Home activities.

 Before and after snow: If you currently have snow on the ground, take a picture of a familiar area your child sees every day.
 Take more pictures as the snow begins to melt and have your learner compare and contrast differences.
 Test their curiosity by asking questions like, “How do you think animals survive in winter?
 How do you think they find food and water?
 How do they stay warm?”
 This could lead into figuring out how animals make their homes in this snow house building activity.

-· Hiking is a great way to see different parts of the state and put your learner’s observations to the real test.
+Hiking is a great way to see different parts of the state and put your learner’s observations to the real test.
 Check out this Washington Trails Association blog post on the best winter hikes with kids throughout the state.

 Finding animal tracks

 Finally, one of our favorite snow activities with children is finding animal tracks.
 The texture of snow makes this much easier.
 You may not even have to look very far to find animal sign; animal tracks can be found on your balcony, in your backyard, or in a nearby park.
-If you are a library card holder, you can check out a Discover Pass from your local library and explore any WDFW wildlife area, Washington State Park, or Department of Natural Resource property.

 But what animals left those tracks?
 To help you and your children in your investigation, you may want to print out or take a screen shot of some animal track guides.
 We like this mammal track guide from Wenatchee Naturalist and this list of resources from National Wildlife Federation.
 You may also find animal track guides at your local library.